-The identification of deep waters below the Atlantic Water layer is less straightforward, as changes in temperature and salinity at these depths can be close to the instrument precision (red box in Fig. 3).
-Moreover, historical definitions for these deep waters might not hold anymore, as the properties of the water masses involved in their formation have been changing due to ongoing global warming (Somavilla et al., 2013; von Appen et al., 2015).
-Here, we use a set of historical definitions that differ between the central basins and the regions of Yermak Plateau and Fram Strait (Tab.
-1), but we advise treating these results with caution.
-In the central Eurasian Arctic Ocean (Amundsen and Nansen Basins), Upper Polar Deep Water (UPDW, lilac in Fig. 2c) resides below the Atlantic Water layer.
-UPDW is a heterogeneous water mass formed as a mixture of intermediate waters flowing into the Arctic Ocean through Fram Strait and Atlantic Water, which has been strongly cooled during winter in the Barents Sea, as well as saline and dense plumes formed on the shelves by brine rejection during sea ice formation (e.g. Rudels, 2009).
-In the TS-diagram, this water mass is a mostly straight line with increasing salinity and decreasing temperature (Fig.3b).
-Below the UPDW, the primary water mass is Eurasian Basin Deep Water (EBDW, green in Fig. 2c), with occasional intrusions of relatively warm and salty Canada Basin Deep Water (CBDW, pink in Fig. 2c).
-EBDW is characterized by nearly constant temperature and is the result of the interaction between inflowing deep waters through Fram Strait and dense plumes from the shelves (e.g. Smethie Jr et al., 1988).
-CBDW enters the Eurasian Basin across the Lomonosov Ridge and proceeds as a narrow boundary current, but is episodically transported into the interior basin by eddies.
-The water mass close to the sea floor is called Eurasian Basin Bottom Water (EBBW, dark purple in Fig. 2c), whose properties are impacted notably by dense overflows and geothermal heating (e.g. Smethie Jr et al., 1988).
-In Fram Strait, there is Arctic Intermediate Water (AIW, orange in Fig. 2c) instead of UPDW below the Atlantic Water layer, and Norwegian Sea Deep Water (NSDW, brown in Fig. 2c) closer to the sea floor.
-AIW is characterized by nearly constant salinity and decreasing temperatures with depth, and is typically enriched in oxygen, as it is formed through open ocean convection in the Nordic Seas (e.g. Meyer et al., 2017b).
-NSDW used to be seen as a cold, fresh and very dense water mass, but has warmed rapidly since the cessation of Nordic Seas deep convection, as it is no longer replenished.
-It now closely resembles EBDW (von Appen et al., 2015).
-All the deep water masses are different mixtures between water of Atlantic origin and waters entrained by deep convection (NSDW) or dense water overflows (all Eurasian basins deep waters) and therefore have different tracer properties, especially oxygen (Karam et al., 2023) and transient tracers (Heuzé et al., 2023a).
+The identification of deep waters below the Atlantic Water layer is less straightforward, as changes in temperature and salinity at these depths can be close to the instrument precision (red box in Figure 3).
+Moreover, historical definitions for these deep waters might not hold anymore, as the properties of the water masses involved in their formation have been changing due to ongoing global warming (Somavilla et al., 2013; von Appen et al., 2015; Karam et al., 2024).
+Here, we use a set of historical definitions that differ between the central basins and the regions of Yermak Plateau and Fram Strait (see Section 2), but we advise treating these results with caution.
+In the central Eurasian Arctic Ocean (Amundsen and Nansen Basins), Upper Polar Deep Water (UPDW, lilac in Figure 2c) resides below the Atlantic Water layer.
+UPDW is a heterogeneous water mass formed as a mixture of intermediate waters flowing into the Arctic Ocean through Fram Strait and Atlantic Water, which has been strongly cooled during winter in the Barents Sea, as well as saline and dense plumes formed on the shelves by brine rejection during sea ice formation (e.g., Rudels, 2009).
+In the TS-diagram, 353 this water mass is a mostly straight line with increasing salinity and decreasing 354 temperature (Figure 3b).
+Below the UPDW, the primary water mass is Eurasian Basin Deep Water (EBDW, green in Figure 2c), with occasional intrusions of rel-356 atively warm and saline Canada Basin Deep Water (CBDW, pink in Figure 2c).
+357 EBDW is characterized by nearly constant temperature and is the result of the 358 interaction between inflowing deep waters through Fram Strait and dense plumes 359 from the shelves (e.g., Smethie Jr et al., 1988).
+CBDW enters the Eurasian Basin 360 across the Lomonosov Ridge and proceeds as a narrow boundary current, but is 361 episodically transported into the interior basin by eddies (Karam et al., 2023).
+The 362 water mass close to the sea floor is called Eurasian Basin Bottom Water (EBBW, 363 dark purple in Figure 2c), whose properties are impacted notably by dense over-364 flows and geothermal heating (e.g., Smethie Jr et al., 1988).
+In Fram Strait, there 365 is Arctic Intermediate Water (AIW, orange in Figure 2c) instead of UPDW be-366 low the Atlantic Water layer and Norwegian Sea Deep Water (NSDW, brown in 367 Figure 2c) closer to the sea floor.
+AIW is characterized by nearly constant salin-368 ity and decreasing temperatures with depth and is typically enriched in oxygen, 369 as it is formed through open ocean convection in the Nordic Seas (e.g., Meyer et al., 2017b).
+NSDW used to be seen as a cold, fresh and very dense water mass 371 but has warmed rapidly since the cessation of Nordic Seas deep convection, as it is no longer replenished.
+It now closely resembles EBDW (von Appen et al., 373 2015; Karam et al., 2023).
+All the deep water masses are different mixtures be-374 tween water of Atlantic origin and waters entrained by deep convection (NSDW) 375 or dense water overflows (all Eurasian basins deep waters) and therefore have 376 different tracer properties, especially oxygen (Karam et al., 2023) and transient 377 tracers (Heuzé et al., 2023a).
+378